arqmain/RProject/RBigData/Sparklyr/Sparklyr_Sparkling_Water_H2O/H2O_SWater_PCA/README.md

 # Big Data: PCA Application to MLearning Classification with H2O using Spark, Sparklyr, and H2O-Sparkling Water

 <br>
 H2O is an open source, distributed machine learning platform for Everyone.
-H2O is an alternative open-source cross-platform for machine learning that supports the most widely used statistical & machine learning algorithms including gradient boosted machines, generalized linear models, deep learning and more.

 Although H2O's main advantage over other tools is its scalability, its algorithms are equally useful when working with a small volume of data.
 H2O is an open source, distributed machine learning platform for Everyone.
 H2O is an alternative open-source cross-platform for machine learning that supports the most widely used statistical & machine learning algorithms including gradient boosted machines, generalized linear models, deep learning and more.

 Personally, from some time until now I have incorporated H2O as one of my base platforms to use in conjunction with R and Python when having to deal with machine learning in general.
 H2O and R form a very powerful team that complements each other well and works very harmoniously in most cases whether in a BigData context or not.
 The same is probably the case with the H2O and Python team, however, I have not yet tested their behavior in such a way that I can issue a relevant opinion in this regard.